firefly-oss/core-banking-cards/docs/use-cases/card-program-management.md

 ## Overview

 Card Program Management is a core functionality of the Core Banking Cards Service that allows financial institutions to define and manage card programs with specific rules, limits, and features.
-A card program serves as a template for issuing cards to customers, ensuring consistency in card features, limits, and behavior.
+A card program serves as a template for issuing cards to parties, ensuring consistency in card features, limits, and behavior.

 ## Key Capabilities